Code-Institute-Submissions/Laurenbrown-code-Project2/README.md

 ![image4](assets/images/Screenshot5crop.png)

 ## End page
-- When they have answerd all 10 questions they will be presented with an end page informing them that they have completed the quiz.
+- When they have answerd all 10 questions they will be presented with the end page informing them that they have completed the quiz.
 There is a home page button that the user can click that will take them to the quiz home page.

 ![image5](assets/images/Screenshot4.png)